 - Built-in features for backup and data protection

-Here’s how you can recover files with Disk Drill in 4 easy steps:
+Here’s a quick guide on how you can recover files with Disk Drill:

 - Download Disk Drill.
 Once the download is complete, open the installer and follow the prompts to install the app.

 - Now, open the Disk Drill app.
 The main screen will show you the list of drives you can scan.
 Pick the drive you want to recover data from and hit the Search for lost data button to begin scanning your drive.

 - If you want to see the files Disk Drill has found so far, click the Review found items button at the top-right corner.
 To let the scan finish first, skip this step and move on to the next one.

 - Once the scan finishes, go ahead and click Review found items.